Shove It

 Written by Roger Taylor

-Appears on: UK Shove It CD album, UK Shove It vinyl album, The Freddie Mercury Solo Collection
+UK Shove It CD album, UK Shove It vinyl album, The Solo Collection, The Lot

 Two versions of this song were recorded for The Cross album Shove It.
 Freddie's vocals seem more suited to this song than Roger's (which are also pretty good), which is probably one of the reasons it was dusted off for Queen's Made In Heaven album.
 If this version sounds familiar, that's why.
 Roger sings the intro, middle-eight and outro, absent from the Queen version.